Good news as food hygiene ratings awarded to three Stratford-on-Avon establishments

 Advertisement

-• Rated 5: Subway at Unit V, The Maybird Centre, Birmingham Road, Stratford-Upon-Avon; rated on January 10
+• Rated 5: Weatheroak Brewery Tap House at Weatheroak Tap House, 21a - 21b High Street, Studley; rated on January 12

-• Rated 5: Costa at Costa Coffee, 68 High Street, Henley-In-Arden; rated on January 9
+• Rated 5: Yard Of Ale at Justins Avenue, Stratford-Upon-Avon; rated on January 12

-• Rated 5: The Nags Head at 161 High Street, Henley-In-Arden; rated on January 9
+• Rated 5: The Royal Oak at Whatcote, Shipston-On-Stour; rated on November 28

+It means that of Stratford-on-Avon's 168 similar establishments with ratings, 127 (76%) have ratings of five and none have zero ratings.